 Ten Grammy nominations in eight different categories.
 Three Grammys, in three different categories, almost forty years apart.
 What does that mean?
 “Either I don’t do anything well for very long, or I bore easily.”
 Janis Ian wrote her first song at 12, was published at 13, made a record at 14, had a hit at 15, and was a has-been at 16.
 It’s been uphill ever since.
 Her writer’s catalogue includes “Stars”, recorded by artists as diverse as Mel Torme, Glen Campbell, and Nina Simone; “Society’s Child,” which provoked the burning of a radio station and the firing of DJs who played it, “Jesse”, and the seminal “At Seventeen”, recorded most recently by Celine Dion.
 The musical guest on the very first Saturday Night Live, her list of interests includes technology (her article “The Internet Debacle” was cited in the Grokster and Napster cases), science fiction (nine short stories published in the field, with “Prayerville” adapted for theatre by Sci-Fest LA), children’s books (The Tiny Mouse was a Kirkus Children’s Book of the Year), and her own life (her autobiography, Society’s Child, was starred by Publisher’s Weekly and her narration of it won her another Grammy, for “Best Spoken Word”).
 A favorite guitarist of the late Chet Atkins, she was also the first female player to have a signature acoustic guitar by a major company (Santa Cruz.)
 She truly believes artists should know about everything, without limitation, and she hopes passing on some of her own hard-earned knowledge will help others avoid her mistakes – or at least, not care as much about them.
 We are delighted to welcome Janis back for her fifth Swannanoa Gathering.

-The Coordinator of Celtic Week is an award-winning songwriter and instrumentalist and the founding Director of the Swannanoa Gathering Folk Arts Workshops of Warren Wilson College.
-He holds Bachelor’s and Master’s degrees in anthropology from the University of North Carolina at Chapel Hill, and also acts as Coordinator for our Contemporary Folk and Mando & Banjo Weeks.
-He directs the Celtic Series of Mainstage Concerts at Asheville’s Diana Wortham Theatre, and was awarded the first Fellowship in Songwriting and Composition from the North Carolina Arts Council.
-He performs solo on guitar, mandolin and vocals, and with his wife Beth (flute) and son Andrew Finn (fiddle) as the Celtic trio, The Magills.
+The Coordinator of Celtic Week is an award-winning songwriter and instrumentalist.
+Founding Director of the Swannanoa Gathering Folk Arts Workshops of Warren Wilson College, he also acts as Coordinator for Contemporary Folk and Mando & Banjo Weeks.
+He holds Bachelor’s and Master’s degrees in Anthropology from the University of North Carolina at Chapel Hill, and was awarded the first Fellowship in Songwriting and Composition from the North Carolina Arts Council.
+He directed the Celtic Series of Mainstage Concerts at Asheville’s Diana Wortham Theatre for more than twenty years, and performs solo on guitar, mandolin and vocals, and with his wife Beth (flute) and son Andrew Finn (fiddle) as the Celtic trio, The Magills.
 With numerous album and performance credits, including appearances with Emmy Lou Harris and Tom Paxton, Jim’s original songs have been covered by such artists as Mike Cross, The Smith Sisters, Cucanandy and the Shaw Brothers, and have been featured numerous times on NPR’s Thistle & Shamrock.
 In the world of graphic arts, his cover designs for the Gathering’s catalogs have won fourteen design awards; he’s twice been a finalist for Photoshop World’s Guru Awards; and he has served as a consultant on website design for several luthiers.